Fischer PROFOIL Hannibal Review

 It is as if Fischer took one of their wax-less nordic ski bases, peeled it off, and glued it for application to your backcountry skis.
 These are nothing like "normal" climbing skins.
 The traction comes from the directional "fish scale" pattern molded into the plastic sheet that makes up the bulk of this product.
 This is a unique, innovative approach that wins some and loses some.

 Just like with all skins and all attributes, there are trade-offs to be made.
-In our experience and head to head testing, the Fischer is the poorest gripper.
-The plastic scales just don't grab like fabrics do.
+In our experience and head to head testing, the Fischer is the poorest gripper; the plastic scales just don't grab as fabrics do.
 This differential in grip, between the Profoil and regular fabric skins, in perfect contrast to glide characteristics, is greatest on icy snow and less on powder snow.
 On icy skin tracks, the Profoil is frustrating and could be dangerous.
 On well-angled powder skin tracks with good technique, you might not notice any grip drawbacks.
 Beginning skinners and those that are generally a little less patient with their climbing should avoid the Profoil.
 Skinning technicians will simultaneously dig the greater glide and be able to adjust to less grip.

 The glue is super sticky.
 However, that is only part of the equation.
 In total, the Profoil stays on your skis as well as you'd need it to, provided you are careful in your use.
 The main issue with glue security is the stiffness of the plastic sheeting and the creases that form in storage.
 Because of the stiffness and the folds in the material, it is challenging to get the entire length of the glue stuck securely onto your ski.
 There will be small gaps.
 At first, this isn't a big issue.
 What happens with time, though, is that snow and water sneak into those gaps and begin to lever the skin off the ski.
 Wet, icy glue doesn't stick any longer.
 This degradation in contact is a one-way street.
 As skins peel off in use, they won't stick back on without intervention.
 This is the case for all skins.